marklogic/marklogic-jena/README.md

-# marklogic-jena
+# marklogic-jena v1.0.0-SNAPSHOT

+_IMPORTANT_ - NO RELEASE HAS BEEN MADE YET

-## Version 1.0.0-SNAPSHOT
+## Introduction

-This library integrates MarkLogic Semantics feature into the Jena RDF Framework as a persistence and query layer.
+This library integrates MarkLogic Semantics feature into the [Jena RDF Framework](http://jena.apache.org) as a persistence and query layer.

-## Quick start (draft, for released version)
+## Quick start (draft, for future release)

 For gradle-based projects include this dependency in `build.gradle`
 ```